elmomoilanen/k-in-a-row/be/README.md

     -d '{"cells":[0, 0, 0, 0, 0, 0, 0, 0, 0],"p1_mark":1,"bot_mark":-1,"empty_mark":0}'
 ```

-and the response for it could be e.g.
+and the response for it could be for example

 ```bash
 {"next":0,"next_is_valid":true,"game_over":false,"winner":0}